FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Food to Go (FTGO)/README.md

 ## FTGO Microservices architecture into a graph

-During this phase of the methodology, the architecture associated graph for is generated and shown in the Figure below.
+During this phase of the methodology, the architecture associated graph of the FTGO architecture is generated and shown in the Figure below.

 <p align="center">
  <img src="FTGO graph metrics/FTGO associated graph (PNG).png" width="70%">